 It is destruction of our local habitat, should never have been allowed to happened, we have lost enough of the green area with all the building going onLocal resident

-In just the past week alone, several trees have been removed as well as lots of dense overgrowth.
+By mid April 2019 substantial bramble bushes had been removed as well as lots of dense overgrowth.
+Several trees have also disappeared which were said to have either fallen down on there own or removed because they were entirely dead.
 Whilst an argument of doing conservation appeared present, an underlying tone of the conversation became clear.
 They believed that drug dealing was taking place within the wooded area, so they had been clearing the area so that no-one could hide in there, as well as wanting kids that play in the woods to be exposed so they couldn’t get up to no good.

 Total destruction of Wildlife Habitat!
 Let’s go and Demolish London, apparently not only is taking Drugs a problem there but there’s been the odd knife crime as well! 🤔Local resident

-In addition to this, the gentleman mentioned is believed (based on multiple sources) to have recently poured out chemical weedkiller along the path of the childrens playground.
+In addition to this, the gentleman mentioned is believed (based on multiple sources) to have been pouring out chemical weedkiller along the path of the childrens playground.
 The chemicals that were used are not identified and it is unknown whether these were safe to be sprayed/poured in this children and dog friendly area.

 The Police, Town Council and District Council have all been involved in this matter, however, whilst the habitat destruction has moved on to Taylor Wimpeys land, the only ones who seem to be able to do anything about it is them.

 The below photos are just a comparison of further desctruction over a week, but the photo above showed just how rich this area was for the wildlife a few years ago before all this clearance work started.